-A planning permit for subdivision of three lots was issued on 15 September 2010.
+A planning permit for subdivision of the land into three lots was issued on 15 September 2015.
 The land was subsequently subdivided into three lots, with new titles issued.
+A Section 173 Agreement was also entered into requiring the future development of the two new dwellings be in accordance with the approved permits and plans.

-Council has extended the permit on three previous occasions.
-The current expiry date for completion of the development was 10 November 2019.
-The current extension of time request was made on 25 October 2019, within 12 months of the expiry date and can be considered in accordance with the requirements of the Planning and Environment Act 1987.
+Council has extended the permit on four previous occasions.
+The current expiry date for completion of the development was 10 November 2021.
+The current extension of time request was made on 8 October 2021, prior to the expiry date.